The structure of the local time of Markov processes indexed by Levy trees: The tree structure of Lg

-In particular, $\mathcal{T}_H^{ \mathcal{L}}$ is a Lévy forest with exponent $\widetilde{\psi}$. \end{itemize} \end{cor} \textit{The rest of the section is organised as follows: }The section is devoted to the proof of Theorem \ref{theorem:subordinatedTreebyLocalT}.
+We stress that the key result in (ii) is the identity in distribution \eqref{equation:leyHtilde}: it entails that not only the function $(\widehat{\Lambda}_{A^{-1}_t}: t \geq 0)$ encodes the subordinate tree, but it is also the height process of a Lévy tree.
+The fact that $\mathcal{T}_{H}^{\mathcal{L}}$ is a $\widetilde{\psi}$-Lévy tree is then a direct consequence of (i) and \eqref{equation:leyHtilde}.
+By a straightforward application of excursion theory one can deduce a version under $\mathbb{P}_{0,x,0}$ of Theorem \ref{theorem:subordinatedTreebyLocalT}, where now $\mathcal{T}_H^{ \mathcal{L}}$ is a Lévy forest with exponent $\widetilde{\psi}$.
+The details are left to the reader. \\ \textit{The rest of the section is organised as follows: }The section is devoted to the proof of Theorem \ref{theorem:subordinatedTreebyLocalT}.
 In Section \ref{subsection:5.1} we start by showing (i) and we present the strategy that we follow to prove (ii).
 The proof of (ii) relies in all the machinery developed in previous sections combined with standard properties of Poisson point measures and is the content of Section \ref{subsection:prooflawEmbededTree}.